Feyenoord

 before a second Cup arrived in 1935 as Helmond Sport were defeated 5-2.

-Crowds were flocking to home games leading to the club deciding to build a new Feijenoord Stadion, popularly called De Kuip (The Tub).
+Crowds were flocking to home games, leading to the club deciding to build a new Feijenoord Stadion, popularly called De Kuip, known as The Tub in English.
 National titles were collected around this time in 1936 and 1938 as the club continued to prosper.
+Throughout World War II, the Nazi’s occupied De Kuip, so Feijenoord decamped to Het Kasteel, the home of their rivals Sparta Rotterdam.

-Crowds were flocking to home games leading to the club deciding to build a new Feijenoord Stadion, popularly called De Kuip (The Tub).
+Crowds were flocking to home games, leading to the club deciding to build a new Feijenoord Stadion, popularly called De Kuip, known as The Tub in English.
 National titles were collected around this time in 1936 and 1938 as the club continued to prosper.
+Throughout World War II, the Nazi’s occupied De Kuip, so Feijenoord decamped to Het Kasteel, the home of their rivals Sparta Rotterdam.

 Zandweg was brought back into use.
+A

-fifth national championship was won in 1940, but after that the club went
+fifth national championship was won in 1940, but after that, the club went

-football league in Holland.
 The gathering was a success, with the Eredivisie

 making its debut season in 1954-55.
+On

 In